web-dave/webdave.de/src/assets/posts/angular-elements.md

 Q: _But, Why are you telling me this?_

-A: _Angular has been designed very similar to CustomElements_
+A: _Angular were designed in a very similar way as CustomElements_

 Here is a list of equalities
 | CustomElements | Angular Components |